mercadona/wrapito/README.md

 ```

 #### toHaveBeenFetchedTimes
-This assertion is to check how many times an API url is called
+This assertion is to check how many times an API url is called.
 ```
 import { wrap, assertions } from '@mercadona/mo.library.burrito'